stephen-hlx/jouet-paiement/README.md

-            Cases like, a "resolve" is applied to a non disputed deposit, indicate a potential severe issue (could be records getting out of order by the requirement says that the records are already ordered chronologically), so that process of the file fails.
+            Cases like, a "resolve" is applied to a non disputed deposit, indicate a potential severe issue (could be records getting out of order by the requirement says that the records are already ordered chronologically), so the process of the file fails.
         - InsufficientFundForWithdrawal (suppressed) \
             The account will not be updated on such cases and the process of the file continues.